makinacorpus/php-goat/README.md

 Provides a set of tooling for domain driven design.
 Automatic integration to Symfony >= 4 is provided via makinacorpus/goat-bundle package.

+# Status

+This was kind of micro-framework, including many features:

+ - Command bus logic with a command dispatcher and a command handler locator.
+ - Indepdent message broker implementation using PostgreSQL.
+ - A command for reading the message broker queue and send it into the command bus synchronous dispatcher.
+ - A name normalization and mapping API (e.g. `\App\Foo\Bar` to `App.Foo.Bar`)
+   for sharing business identifier across techonology boundary.
+ - Some rather generic, stable and functionnal event store implementation with a PostgreSQL driver.
+ - An event projector API for consuming event store events and projecting them into custom implementation, for populating read model databases.
+ - A legary repository pattern implementation.
+ - Preferences API restitued as pseudo Symfony environement variables.
+ - A Symfony bundle to tie everything.

+All together this represents a huge functionnal surface, and many items in this list don't belong together.

+The name `goat` itself refers to something stupid or insecure.

+This project has lived throught 4 production projects, and still exist and is maintained, but not for long.

+Next version major, i.e. 5.x will be the last one, it reprensents the current state where:

+ - Preferences API no long exists, and has been moved to an independant package `makinacorpus/preferences-bundle` (you may look it up on packagist).
+ - Repository pattern implementation has gone away, it was really in use in a single project, and will remain minimally maintained (bugfixes only) in an independent package as well `makinacorpus/preferences-domain`.
+ - Lots of other dead code pieces will be trashed away.
+ - It will mostly remain only the command bus, dispatcher, message broker, event store and normalization API.

+This will enter a state of bugfixes only, for our production projects still using it, but most of its code will progressively be deprecated in favor of new independant and more accurate packages:

+ - Future `makinacorpus/event-store` package will contain the event bus and the projector API.
+Please note that the project API itself might end up being deprecated if we don't have any new use case.
+ - Existing `makinacorpus/corebus` package which is more or less the same as the dispatcher of this package, using more modern code and that is more extensively tested will eventually inherit from this dispatcher and message broker code.
+ - Name normalization could end-up in its own package.

 # Pre-requisites

 Due to SQL `RETURNING` clause usage, this cannot work with MySQL.
 This feature